After having seen how to test in R.

-A good practice demand that we should try to write our test before we code the program we intended to.
+A good practice demands that we should try to write our test before we code the program we intended to.

 Or at least, try to write the code in a way that is easier to test in the future.

-Fighting our natural tendency to write the code you desperately want to writhe and then the tests.
+Fighting our natural tendency to write the code you desperately want to write and then the tests.

 To do that, follow these guidelines: